guide·intermediate·updated 2026-07-15·1–2 hours to set up your first automation

 What if Cowork generates bad data or hallucinates in a report?

 That's why humans approve before shipping.
-Cowork can misread a CSV, transpose numbers, or misinterpret a metric definition.
-Always review the output before sending it anywhere, spot-check one number against the source, and trust but verify — it usually gets 95% right, but the 5% wrong can be costly.
-If you spot a mistake, tell Cowork exactly what's wrong, let it recalculate, review again, then ship.
-This approval loop takes 2 minutes per report and is non-negotiable.
+Cowork can misread a CSV, transpose numbers, or misinterpret definitions.
+Always review the output before sending, spot-check one number against the source, and trust but verify — it usually gets 95% right, but the 5% wrong can be costly.

 Can our team collaborate on Skills, or does one person own them?